Areas of practice

 - I enjoy a great cup of coffee.
 But I can't really tell a great cup of coffee from a mediocre one.
 What notes of caramel and charred citrus?

-- I ride my 3-speed bike all over Vancouver.
-It's not orange—it's tangerine.
+- I ride my bike all over Vancouver.
+It looks light blue but, it's blue sage.

 I was born to settlers in Saskatchewan, in the beautiful Treaty 6 territory and the homeland of the Metis—mîywâsin.
 I'm so grateful now to live, love, and work on the traditional, ancestral, and unceded territory of the Musqueam, Squamish, and Tsleil-Waututh nations.